imvahid/cutlet-helper/README.md

 5. isActive($key, $activeClassName = 'active') : Check the route name(string) or route names(array) is avtive or no for css classes

+6. prepareInteger(input: string or integer) : removes `,` from integer (can be used in request for prices)

+7. prepareSlug(slug, title, model) : generate clean slug from title and checks slug unique in specific model

 ..
 ```
 #### Helper Functions Usage